 For the more information about natural sounds and night skies in the National Park Service, please visit http://www.nature.nps.gov/sound_night/.

+The Interpretive Handbook (pdf 2MB) will help you get started on teaching soundscapes!
 This page describes how the Natural Sounds Program is working to teach youth about soundscapes and provides a variety of soundcape activities that teachers can use to educate students of all ages.
 For introductory materials on the Natural Sounds Program, please visit our Useful Resources page.

 Example Soundscape Activities